In this article, we’ll be taking a look at exactly what automation is, and why buyers love it so much.

 And yet, if you’re struggling to make your business more saleable (and therefore more appealing) to buyers, it could be because you haven’t automated it yet.

-Automation makes businesses more attractive to buyers, while at the same time ramping up its value.
+Automation makes businesses more attractive to buyers, while at the same time ramping up their value.
 You’ll make more money in the sale, and you’ll also sell it quicker.
-It’s win-win.
+It’s a win-win.

 Put simply, automation is the use of technology to create systems that work seamlessly by themselves without the need for direct involvement from the owner (you).
 Manual effort is decreased while efficiency is increased.